Hand Tallies for elections and policies;

 Lucien Saumur offered a, "Voting machine with tools for preferential ballots and Condorcet tallies.
 A copy is in the A.D. archive.
 Coded in Visual Basic 3 © 1996.

-All of these voting tools tally single- and multi-winner elections by Single Transferable Vote rules, which in various countries are called Alternative Vote, Choice Voting, Hare rule, Instant Runoff, or Preference Vote.
+All of these voting tools tally single- and multi-winner elections by Single Transferable Vote.
+STV is commonly known as Alternative Vote, Choice Voting, Hare rule, Instant Runoff, Preference Vote or Ranked-Choice Voting in various countries.

-ChoicePlus Lite, (Offered for non-governmental not-for-profit use at $45, it tallied up to 500 candidates and 5000 voters and included STV Borda, Condorcet, and Cumulative rules proprietary code in C++ for Windows, © 2000.)
+They offer ChoicePlus Lite, it tallies up to 500 candidates and 5000 voters and includes STV, Borda, Condorcet, and Cumulative rules.
+Proprietary code in C++ for Windows, © 2000.

 Celect by Kristofer Munsterhjelm tallies multi winner rules: CPO-STV, CFPRM, and D'Hondt (without lists); Condorcet rules: Dodgson, Simpson, Tideman, Copeland, and Schulze; and older single winner rules: plurality, Borda, Hare, and Nanson.
 It is Open source, written in C++; an initial version, Spring 2005.

-Joe Otten and the Electoral Reform Society of England offered eSTV with clear menus for easy use.
-It includes the ERS97 version of STV.
-It is free: The trial version is for non-commercial use and is limited to 12 candidates and 60 voters.
-A version for 50 candidates and 1000 voters is now available but requires registration with ERS.
+Joe Otten and the Electoral Reform Society of Great Britain offered eSTV with clear menus for easy use.
+It included the ERS97 version of STV.
+It was free: The trial version was for non-commercial use and was limited to 12 candidates and 60 voters.
+A version for 50 candidates and 1000 voters was available and required registration with ERS.
 Windows (32bit), Proprietary code in Delphi (Object Pascal for Windows), © 2000.
 (Note: their server often does not respond.)

 Lee Naish offers a program to tally STV with a thousand ballots and over ten candidates.
 It is Free, Open source, coded in NU-Prolog 1996-97.